SamMolokanov/cv/cv.md

 ## Summary

-I am a software developer with eight years experience in programming.
+I am a professional software developer since 2008.
+My experience in Ruby on Rails started at 2012.
+Throughout this time I have participated in several complex and challenging projects such as
-My experience in Ruby on Rails is three years.
-Throughout this time I have participated in several complex and challenging projects such as CRM system for media holding and trade platform for healthcare industry with a focus on smart data analysis.
+CRM system for media holding and trade platform for healthcare industry with a focus on smart data analysis.
 Currently I work for the company Mynewsdesk in the position of senior developer.